-The great green macaw is patchily distributed in a 100,000-km2 (38,610-mi2) area (BLI 2011).
+The great green macaw is patchily distributed in a 100,000-km2 (38,610mi2) area (BLI 2014b, p.
+2).
 In addition to occupying humid tropical forests primarily in Central America (Costa Rica, Honduras, Nicaragua, and Panama), there are small remnant populations in western Ecuador, as well as northern Colombia (Berg et al. 2007, p.
 1; Chassot et al. 2006, p.
 7).
 Although there may be some interaction between populations, the great green macaw is fragmented into seven isolated populations throughout its distribution due to habitat loss (Monge et al. 2009, pp. 159, 174).

-Deforestation has reduced this species' habitat and concentrated its population into primarily five areas: the border of Honduras and Nicaragua, the border of Nicaragua and Costa Rica, the Darién region of Panama and Colombia, and two very small populations in Ecuador (Hardman 2010, p.
+Deforestation has reduced this species' habitat and concentrated its population into primarily five areas: the border of Honduras and Nicaragua, the border of Nicaragua and Costa Rica, the Darién region of Panama and Colombia, and two very small populations in Ecuador (Hardman 2011, p.
 8; Monge et al. 2009, p.
 159).

-Population estimates were made in the 1990s and early 2000s.
+Population estimates were made in the $\overline{1990}$ s and early 2000s.
+In 1993, the population estimate was 5,000 individuals; in 2000, the population was estimated to be between 2,500 and 10,000 birds (BirdLife International 2014b, p.
+4; Rodríguez-Mahecha 2002a).
 The global population is now likely less than 2,500 mature individuals (or less than 3,700 with juveniles included) (Monge et al. 2009, pp. 213, 256); however, the actual population is far from clear.
-In 1993, the population estimate was 5,000 individuals; in 2000, the population was estimated to be between 2,500 and 10,000 birds (BirdLife International 2009a; Rodríguez-Mahecha 2002a).
 Although historical observations are useful for assessing the range of the species, they may also be biased because surveys may not have sampled randomly.
 Thus, historical population estimates of this species may not be accurate.
 Although the population in Costa Rica is increasing, the population continues to be very small (Monge et al. 2010, p.
 16), and researchers believe that the global population of this species is decreasing (Botero-Delgadillo and Páez 2011, p.
 91).
 Specific information about the range and population estimate for each country is discussed below.